 In addition to new contracts advertised on Source Derbyshire, there are also the details of existing contracts for products and services that we have in place.
 Expiry and renewal dates for these existing arrangements can be found under the recurring contracts part of the Source Derbyshire website.

-Contracts for building or highway works are awarded through the use of approved list systems and when the value of the contract is above £4.1 million it is also advertised the Official Journal of the European Union.
+Contracts for building or highway works are awarded through the use of approved list systems and when the value of the contract is above £4,551,413 it is also advertised the Official Journal of the European Union.

 The regular and repetitive nature of these services means that the internal department gather quotes or tenders from organisations that have already met the pre qualification standards needed by us.
 Application to approved lists will require companies to supply information to us on which they can be assessed as having satisfactory resources and procedures to undertake the work on behalf of us.
 Further information is available from the approved suppliers page.

-A tender process will be required for all contracts that exceed a value of £25,000
+A tender process will be required for all contracts valued £100,000 or above

 There are a number of different tender process options available to us and these are: